An Appalachian Trail Tale

 Dear Diary,

-Love,
+Love, Funnybone

 PS: I’m pulling your leg.
 Besides, on the AT, rarely does anything happen.
-And so it is I write of it all…
+And so it is I scribe…

 ~~~~~~~~~~

-(*This was his one redeeming quality.)
+(* This was his one redeeming quality.)

 Here I am, eons on, still sleeping under that same leaky roof.
 I was delighted to see these boys discovering what Jon and I had learned long ago.
 I hoped they’d learn to pare down their packs, for their sake.
 Still, they disappeared before us, handicap and all.

 In real life Goat goes by Steffan North.
 Those of us who know him (we insiders outside) would petition his parents to rename him, Steppin’ North, if we knew them.
 When I suggested he try to set an AT speed record, he gave me a blank look.
 “Why would I do that?”
-That’s another reason I like him.
+That’s another reason I love him.

-About that.
-Every year there seems to be a rising number of hikers aiming to cover a set distance faster than those before them.
-A prescribed burn, in hopes of leaving their mark.
-It’s odd behavior if you ask me.
-It’s odd behavior if you don’t ask me.
+About these (track) records.
+Each year there’s a swelling sum of hikers aiming to cover a set distance faster than those before them.
+A prescribed burn, in hopes of leaving a mark.
+It’s odd behavior if you ask me; it’s odd behavior if you don’t.
 Why?
 Because it reeks of a need for attention and approbation.
-Their parents, it seems, failed to bequeath enough love.
-And they’ve been craving attention ever since, lured by the prospect of applause, even if it’s of the virtual variety.
-I suppose long trails are a sensible setting for such exploits.
-They have clear-cut start and finish lines (sometimes literally).
-There’re also online forums full of fans, cyber hikers--couch coaches--who seem to do nothing but sit in the bleachers under artificial lighting, blabbling about such matters.
-(Along with other important stuff, like whether to leave the baskets on their hiking poles.)
+These runner-hikers require external positive validation, because their parents, it seems, failed to bequeath enough love.
+And they’ve been craving attention ever since, lured by the prospect of applause, if even just the virtual variety.
+Just look at their social media presence.

 But trails have no entry fees, no official waivers to sign and no competitor list (nor any competitors, except maybe for those who’ve previously achieved the feat).
 No official anything, including officials (as in: it’s no trouble to cheat and avoid trouble).
 There’s no prize money either.
 Just a personal challenge and a lot of sounding your blow-hole, to whomever will listen.
 The thing is you can be the fastest walker in the world, maybe even the most well-known, but you’ll never be as cool as the third-string quarterback.